 Send the script to us and we can begin to discuss the equipment and resources needed to get the best quality shots within your budget.
 Once we get the logistics in order we can begin the storyboard process and get a rough visual of what the video will look like.
 Once approved, we can plan the production and determine who, what, when, and where we shoot your video.

 Writing a script can be a daunting task and it can be easy to pass the buck to the video production company.
-We are happy to let you pay us for this task, but we encourage you to get you’re hands a bit dirty because no one knows your business better than you and your team.
-It can present an opportunity to collaborate with other departments and to get input from those who have a different perspective and see what they think is important to include.
+We are happy to let you pay us for this task, but we encourage you to get you’re hands a bit dirty because no one knows the story of your business better than you and your team.
+It can present an opportunity to collaborate with other departments, get input from a different perspective, and tell a powerful story that resonates with your target audience.